Who Buys Franchises And Why Should I Buy One?

 Start up costs are predictable, and you can verify actual experiences by talking to as many current and former franchisee's as you would like.
 These are some of the reasons why over 90% of all franchisee's are still in business after 5 years!
-Financing is available in many cases through the Small Business Administration along with the opportunity to use your IRA or 401K without penalty.
+Financing is available in many cases through a financial institution or a franchise company.

 What Does The Franchise Buyer Look Like?

 A study conducted by the International Franchise Association pinpointed the typical franchise buyer.
 Franchise buyers will come from all walks of life, educational and economic backgrounds, although some of the typical traits are the following:

 • Between 35 and 55 years old

 • Men, couples, women, in that order

 • Want to build a business that will allow them to retire

 • Looking for ongoing marketing, training and support